Implementing Field Renaming & Type Coercion Rules in Geospatial ETL Pipelines Jump to heading

 Preprocessing & Schema Normalization Jump to heading

 Before applying type rules, nested structures must be normalized into a flat tabular layout.
-Modern GeoJSON payloads frequently embed administrative codes, measurement units, or temporal metadata within hierarchical dictionaries.
+Modern GeoJSON payloads frequently embed administrative codes, measurement units, or temporal metadata within hierarchical dictionaries, and a source_field that points at properties.survey.elevation cannot be cast until it is a real column.
 The Nested JSON/GeoJSON Flattening routine extracts these values into predictable columns, establishing a consistent row structure for downstream processing.
-Once flattened, the ETL engine iterates through each record, matching column headers against the configuration manifest and initializing an output schema buffer.
-Adherence to RFC 7946 ensures property extraction remains standards-compliant across vendor implementations.

 Execution Engine & Precision Guards Jump to heading

-Field Renaming & Type Coercion Rules execute sequentially per record, applying vectorized casting operations with explicit tolerance boundaries.
-Numeric conversion requires precision guards to prevent silent truncation or overflow.
-For example, casting string-encoded parcel values to float64 must reject entries containing non-numeric artifacts or exceeding defined decimal precision.
-Date parsing should accommodate ISO-8601, epoch milliseconds, and regional formats, logging deviations that fall outside acceptable variance windows.
+Field renaming and type coercion execute as vectorized casting operations with explicit tolerance boundaries, not row-by-row Python loops.
+Numeric conversion requires precision guards to prevent silent truncation or overflow: casting string-encoded parcel values to float64 must reject entries containing non-numeric artifacts rather than coercing them to NaN, and rounding to the declared precision must happen inside the cast so downstream consumers never see spurious decimal digits.
+Date parsing accommodates ISO-8601, epoch milliseconds, and regional formats, logging deviations that fall outside the configured variance window.

 python